ysocode/commit/README.md

 ##### Get the current API key for a specific AI provider

-Retrieve the currently stored API key for the specified AI provider:
+Display the currently stored API key for the specified AI provider:

 ```shell
 commit ai:key --get --provider=openai